Tsukuba: Climate

-Tsukuba has a humid continental climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
+Tsukuba has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
 The average annual temperature in Tsukuba is 14.3 C. The average annual rainfall is 1326.0 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 25.9 C, and lowest in January, at around 3.1 C.